Холмс, кажется, вы в России...

 Fiverr registration form

-User profiles should include contact information and a photo, describe skills and experience, offer promotion of the profile if you use this freelance marketplace monetization strategy.
+User profiles should include contact information and a photo, describe skills and experience, and offer promotion of the profile if you use this freelance marketplace monetization strategy.
 Besides, you can add the following sections to user profiles:

 Fiverr user profile

 Freelance services marketplace should use advanced search and filters to ease the selection of appropriate specialists and projects.
-For example, on Fiverr typing the words into the bar, you will see the most popular queries.
+For example, on Fiverr, by typing the words into the bar, you will see the most popular queries.
 Apart from the search bar, add to the freelance marketplace filters like publication date, hourly rate, specific skills, and rating.

 Fiverr search bar